 As you can see from the options listed above, there are a lot of things to look for in a learning management solution.
 So how do you choose the best one?

-It all comes down to what kind of business you have and what you need from an LMS.
+It all comes down to what kind of business you have and what you need out of an LMS.

-Are you a government organization or a small business in need of something tailored for size?
-Go for Blackboard.
+Do you want a business-focused LMS, and are you willing to pay more for it?
+Go with SuccessFactors.
 Working inside a budget or looking to flex some tech-savvy muscles?
 Moodle is a great choice.
 If you’re training teams in batches or have collaboration-heavy work, Edmodo is a solid choice.
-Are you running an academic institution?
-Then any of the three could be a great option.

-If you’re making the investment in an LMS it’s crucial that you find one to match your needs so that it is an efficient and effective tool for you.
+If you’re making the investment in an LMS, it’s crucial that you find one to match your needs so that it’s an efficient and effective tool for you.
 Each of these top three have different elements to consider, and the right choice will be different for each company.

 Which LMS wins for you and your organization?
 Tell me in the comments below.